ybieri/phantom_processing_platform/README.md

     }
 }
 ```
 The issue is, that `EMOJI_0` is 11 characters long while all other emojies are only 9 characters long.
-Thus, when operating in "modern mode" with confidence lower than 5, the `title` field will overflow 2 bytes into the `type` fields.
+Thus, when operating in "modern mode" with confidence lower than 5, the `title` field will overflow 2 bytes into the `type` field.
-`EMOJI_0` translates to `E2 98 B9 EF B8 8F F0 9F 91 BB` or `-30 -104 -71 -17 -72 -113 -16 -97 -111 -69`.
+`EMOJI_0`'s byte representation is `E2 98 B9 EF B8 8F F0 9F 91 BB` or `-30 -104 -71 -17 -72 -113 -16 -97 -111 -69`.
 Thus, when overflowing, the type of the ghost will be set to `-69`.

 ### Bug 2
 This brings us to the second bug.
-When a default ghost is created in the sensor, it will be assigned a description and a random trait, separated by a `~` character.
+When a default ghost is created in the sensor, it will be assigned a description and a random trait.
+The two values are separated by a `~` character.
 The processor then uses `sscanf` to parse the description and trait into two buffers, each half as large as the whole description.
-While this will never be an issue for a "default ghost", if an attacker can control the description, they will be able to create a buffer overflow.
+While this will never be an issue for a "default ghost", if an attacker could control the description, they will be able to create a buffer overflow scenario.

 ```c
 void extractAndMatchTraits(const GhostPacket* packet, int traitOccurrences[NUM_DEFAULT_GHOSTS][TRAITS_PER_GHOST]) {